YuShigurey/gradio-webview-binding/README.md

 # gradio-webview-binding

-A simple demo of use gradio and pywebview together, make your application **looks like** a native application.
+A simple demo of using gradio and pywebview together, make your application **looks like** a native application.

 ## How to try out